 Section 12 (a) of the Family Law Amendment

-(Maintenance) Law, 5719-1959
+(Maintenance) Law, 5719-1959 stipulates that an

 agreement in which the maintenance of a minor child is waived does not bind the minor child unless it is approved by the court.